Biblical Theology

 Listen to this article

-Context:2 Samuel 13 tells the tragic story of Amnon’s sinful desire for his half-sister Tamar and the subsequent events that unfold.
-Amnon, the eldest son of King David, becomes infatuated with Tamar, who is the beautiful sister of Absalom, Amnon’s brother.
-Amnon’s desire for Tamar eventually leads to a heinous act of rape.
+2 Samuel 13 tells the tragic story of Amnon’s sinful desire for his half‑sister Tamar and the events that follow.
+Amnon, the eldest son of King David, becomes infatuated with Tamar, the beautiful sister of Absalom and David’s daughter.
+His desire eventually leads to a heinous act of rape.

-Overall, this passage serves as a sobering reminder of the destructive power of sin and the importance of pursuing righteousness, purity, and honouring God in our relationships.
+Overall, this passage serves as a sobering reminder of the destructive power of sin and the importance of pursuing righteousness, purity, and honoring God in our relationships.

 Share this: